 - "Short-term" means the respite service is provided during a limited period of time (e.g., a few hours, a few days, weekends, or for vacations). - "Intermittent" means the respite service does not occur regularly or continuously.
 The service stops and starts repeatedly or with a time period in between. - "Primary" caregivers are typically the same people who provide at least some unpaid supports daily. - "Unpaid" means that respite may only be provided during those portions of the day when no one is being paid to provide the care, i.e., not a time when the beneficiary is receiving a paid State Plan (e.g., home help) or waiver service (e.g., community living supports) or service through other programs (e.g., school). - Children who are living in a family foster care home may receive respite services.
-The only exclusion of receiving respite services in a family foster care home is when the child is receiving Therapeutic Foster Care as a Medicaid Children with SED waiver service because that is considered in the bundled rate.
+The only exclusion of receiving respite services in a family foster care home is when the child is receiving Therapeutic Foster Care under the SED waiver as this is included in the bundled rate.